Deaflympics: List of Summer Deaflympics hosts

-2 The marathon had been held 4 days before the opening ceremonies in Füssen, Germany on 21 July 2013.
+2 The marathon was held 4 days before the opening ceremony in Füssen, Germany on 21 July 2013.

-3 Due the small number of venues near Caxias do Sul and Brazil,the bowling events were transferred to Kuala Lumpur, Malaysia and are scheduled to be between 20 and 30 October 2022.
+3 Due to the COVID-19 pandemic, the Summer Deaflympics that were to be held in December 2021 were postponed until May 2022, and due to the small number of venues within the host city, the bowling events were transferred to Kuala Lumpur, Malaysia, and were held between 20 and 30 October 2022.